ymdarake/ymdarake.github.io/docs/now/now.md

 title: Now
 ---

-# What I'm doing now

 * Working as a freelancer
-  * Building a Flutter based Android app backed by Golang APIs on k8s
+  * Built a mobile app with Flutter/Android
+  * Built micro services in Golang
-  * Coding some random React stuffs
+  * Some random React stuffs
-  * feel free to contact me @ [GitHub](https://github.com/ymdarake/ymdarake.github.io/issues/new)
+  * feel free to contact me @ [GitHub](https://github.com/ymdarake/website/issues/new)
-* Learning system programming concepts 🐞
-* Learning French 🇫🇷

 and more...

-_Last updated 16th, Jan, 2023_
+_Last updated 30th, July, 2024_

 This page is inspired by the <a href="https://nownownow.com/about" target="_blank" rel="noindex nofollow noopener">Now page movement</a>.